IELTS

 Are there any modules for the IELTS?

-The IELTS English test will cover two main modules:
+The IELTS English test will mainly cover two main modules:

 However, the IELTS UK also offers three separate tests, which is offered by the IELTS Test Partners, which is called IELTS Life Skills, which are:

-- IELTS Life Skills: This is a test for are required to show their English language proficiency (or IELTS vocabulary) at Common European Framework of References for Languages (CEFR) levels A1 or B1.
+• IELTS Life Skills: This test is required to show their English language proficiency (or IELTS vocabulary) at Common European Framework of References for Languages (CEFR) levels A1 or B1.

 IELTS Listening

 The IELTS Listening section, as mentioned above, is 40 minutes overall.
-30 minutes for testing and then a further 10 minutes for transferring the answers onto the answer sheet provided.
+30 minutes for testing and then 10 minutes for transferring the answers onto the provided answer sheet.

 This module of the test will have four separate sections.
 Section one of the test is a conversation between two speakers.
 Section two is just one person speaking, usually reading a speech.

-Section three will cover a conversation between two main speakers (usually a discussion between two university students) and section four is a just one person speaking again, this time about an academic subject.
+Section three will cover a conversation between two main speakers (usually a discussion between two university students).
+Section four is just one person speaking again, this time about an academic subject.

 IELTS Reading